Tornjak vs Tibetan Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Tornjak has a typical lifespan of 12-14 years, while Tibetan Terrier lives approximately 15-16 years.
 Health profiles differ significantly between these dogs.
-Tornjak is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Tibetan Terrier faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Tornjak is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Tibetan Terrier faces its own health challenges including joint-related conditions and other breed-specific health issues.
+Both share comparable numbers of documented health predispositions, though each has its own specific conditions and management plan.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health